osisoft/OSI-Samples-OCS/basic_samples/Dataviews/Java/dataviewjava/readme.md

 # Using the OCS Dataview Service in Java

 The sample code in this demonstrates how to invoke Dataview REST APIs via the sample Java client [library](https://github.com/osisoft/OSI-Samples/tree/master/library_samples/Java/ocs_sample_library_preview).
-The sample demonstrates how to establish a connection to SDS, obtain an authorization token, create an SdsType and SdsStream with data (if needed), create a Dataview, update it, retreive it, and retrieve data from it a couple of different ways.
+The sample demonstrates how to establish a connection to SDS, obtain an authorization token, create an SdsType and SdsStream with data (if needed), create a Dataview, update it, retreive it, and retrieve data from it in different ways.
 At the end of the sample, everything that was created is deleted.

 ## Summary of steps to run the Java demo